ChathraNavoda/Mentro-Privacy-Policy/README.md

 ## 9. Third-Party Assets

-Mentro uses certain icons and illustrations sourced from [SVGRepo.com](https://www.svgrepo.com/), which are licensed for free commercial use (either public domain or with attribution, as applicable).
+Mentro uses certain icons and illustrations sourced from [SVGRepo.com](https://www.svgrepo.com/) and animations rendered via [LottieFiles](https://lottiefiles.com/), which are licensed for free commercial use (either public domain, open-source, or with attribution, as applicable).
 Where required, attribution is provided within the app or in this policy.
 These assets have been modified to match Mentro’s branding and design.

 _This policy is compliant with Google Play's user data policies and reflects the current data usage practices of the Mentro app._